hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 ## Learning objectives

 - Learn how to search for characters or patterns in a text file using the `grep` command
-- Learn about output redirection
+- Learn how to write to file and append to file using output redirection
 - Explore how to use the pipe (`|`) character to chain together commands